Now that you have delineated the donor pool area, you can use it to generate candidate control plots, and project plots from your project area.

 Earth Blox template: VM0047 Step 3: Generate sample plots

-This template workflow generates two separate feature collections, one containing the control plots, and one containing the project plots, that can be matched in the next step of the process.
+This template workflow generates two separate feature collections, one containing the candidate control plots, and one containing the project plots, that can be matched in the next step of the process.
+For both of these feature collections, the UTM coordinates are added as an attribute (required by VM0047), as well as a stocking index value for three separate points in time.

-Load the Donor Pool Area to Assets
+1. Load the Donor Pool Area to Assets

 Start by uploading the donor pool area to your Assets.

-Load in the donor pool area and project area
+2. Load in the donor pool area and project area

 This template uses a sample donor pool area and a sample project area.
-To use your own project area and its corresponding donor pool area (that you created in the previous step), swap these out in the workflows.
+To use your own project area and its corresponding donor pool area (that you created in the previous step), swap them out in the workflows.

-2. Select the Assets tab, and select your Project area
+- Select the Assets tab, and select your Project area

-3. Uncheck ‘Add recommended blocks’ before selecting Change dataset
+- Uncheck ‘Add recommended blocks’ before selecting Change dataset

-4. Click on ‘View or change dataset’ in the workflow that uses the Example Donor Pool Area
+- Click on ‘View or change dataset’ in the workflow that uses the Example Donor Pool Area

-5. Select the Assets tab, and select your Donor Pool area
+- Select the Assets tab, and select your Donor Pool area

-6. Uncheck ‘Add recommended blocks’ before selecting Change dataset
+- Uncheck ‘Add recommended blocks’ before selecting Change dataset

-Run the workflow
+3. Run the workflow

-Click the ‘Run’ button on the workflow to generate your dataset.
-A popup in the bottom right corner will show you the progress of your export.
+A popup in the bottom right corner will show you the progress of your exports.
 You can leave the project workspace without interrupting the export process.

-Download your exported dataset
+4. Download your exported dataset

-1. Click on the Earth Blox logo in the top left hand corner to leave the project workspace.
+- Click on the Earth Blox logo in the top left hand corner to leave the project workspace.

-2. Click on the Exports page in the navigation menu
+- Click on the Exports page in the navigation menu

-3. Click on the download icon to start the download to your device.
+- Click on the download icon to start the download to your device.
 Exported datasets are available to download for 48 hours.

 Customising this template